MSaperstein22/Pac-Man/README.md

 # Pac-Man Game

 This game is a simple version of Pac-Man.
+It is written in C++ and uses the GE211 game engine, a relatively simple game engine for beginner C++ programmers in CS211 at Northwestern University.
+You can read more about the GE211 game engine and its documentation here: https://tov.github.io/ge211/

 **Description:**